Kate Nambiar

 Kate Nambiar is an English doctor who specialises in sexual health and gender identity medicine.
 In 2012 she was one of the co-founders of Clinic T in Brighton, England.
 Nambiar currently works for the Welsh Gender Service, as a gender specialist and endocrinologist.
-She is also the Medical Director of the Terrence Higgins Trust.
+She was previously the medical director of the Terrence Higgins Trust.

 Early life and education

 Nambiar is of Chinese-Indian heritage.
 She studied Medicine & Physiological Sciences at Oriel College, Oxford, graduating in 1996.
 She began her gender transition as a student, and found that her peers were unsupportive.
 Nambiar has spoken openly about how she struggled to find a community and acceptance during the 1990s.
 After graduating, she moved to London to begin her clinical training.
 Nambiar began working in the NHS in 1999 and completed her PhD in immunology and bioinformatics at Brighton and Sussex Medical School.
 In 2003, she specialised in HIV and sexual health.